Every Learner Everywhere advocates for equitable outcomes in U.S. higher education through advances in digital learning.

 - We focus on quantitative outcomes and on qualitative understandings of students’ experiences.

-- We disaggregate data to the finest point possible, and resist the erasure of Native American, Asian America, and Pacific Islander students.
+- We disaggregate data to the finest point possible, and resist the erasure of Native American, Asian American, and Pacific Islander students.

-- We broaden the participation of people, partners, and perspectives to reflect the quity that students and their institutions deserve.
+- We broaden the participation of people, partners, and perspectives to reflect the equity that students and their institutions deserve.

-- We position low-income and students of color, as well as those who share their lived experiences, as equity experts.
+- We position poverty-affected and Black, Latinx, and Indigenous students, as well as those who share their lived experiences, as equity experts.

 Roles of Every Learner Network Partners